Troj80/Magisk-Files/README.md

 ## Conflict

-Do not use `app-release.apk` instead use `app-debug.apk`.
+Do not use `MagiskRelease.apk` instead use `MagiskDebug.apk`.
 Options like Hide the Magisk app, Magisk-Module-Repository, Check Safetynet does not work with stable APK release.
 Latest version of App is also **N/A** with stable APK release.
-It looks like a check against official and unofficial Magisk release.
+It looks like a check against **Official** and **Unofficial** Magisk release.
 Hence prevent certain features.

 > **Completely uninstall previous Magisk before installing custom Magisk build.
 Even switching between custom Magisk builds also require full uninstall.**

+## Installation

+* Uninstall previous Magisk
+* Require reboot to system
+* Install Custom Magisk

+> **In case, CTS profile is failing, you can follow either of below steps.**

+1. Wipe data and cache, Restore original boot, Reboot to recovery, Install custom Magisk.
+2. Clean flash ROM and install custom Magisk.

+## Requirement

+Keystore [Patch](https://github.com/kdrag0n/safetynet-fix#rom-integration) in ROM or use Universal Safetynet Fix Magisk [Module](https://github.com/kdrag0n/safetynet-fix/releases).

+1. Magisk Hide and Keystore Patch in ROM.
+2. Magisk Hide and Universal Safetynet Fix.
+3. Magisk Hide and BiTGApps Safetynet [Patch](https://github.com/BiTGApps/BiTGApps-Files/raw/master/Tools/BiTGApps-safetynet-patch_signed.zip).

+You can follow any of above method to pass CTS profile.

+> **BiTGApps Safetynet Patch**

+It has everything that is required for passing CTS profile.

+* Spoof build fingerprint to Pixel 5
+* Spoof System/Vendor build property
+* Update System/Vendor Security Patch Level
+* Shipped with Patched Keystore

 ## Author